olance/algobuy/README.md

 The `lint` task will be ran prior to building and the process will stop if there is any linting error.

 When using the `--production` flag, generated JS and CSS files will be uglified/minified.

+## server

+    gulp server

+The server task will serve files from the dist folder and create a Socket.io connection between the server and the running website instances to live reload CSS/scripts/... when they change.

+Note that the page won't update if there's been a linting error introduced with the new modifications.
+Linting errors can then be found on the task's output.